-As one of the Swahili coastal nations, Tanzania enjoys a deserved reputation as one of the finest safari destinations in the world, from volcanic highlands and Africa’s highest peak, Mount Kilimanjaro to some of the largest Game Reserves including the largest single wildlife area in Africa such as the Serengeti National Park, to the tropical white sandy beaches crystal clear waters spices islands of Zanzibar.
-Home to countless peoples of many different origins, the influence varies from original Bantu settlers from south and west Africa to the Arabs from Shiraz in Persia and the Oman; from the Portuguese to the Germans and the British and Indians.
+As one of the Swahili coastal nations, Tanzania enjoys a deserved reputation for being one of the finest safari destinations in the world.
+From volcanic highlands and Africa’s highest peak, Mount Kilimanjaro, to some of the world’s largest game reserves including the iconic Serengeti National Park, and not to mention the white sandy beaches and crystal clear waters of the fabled Spice Islands of Zanzibar.
+Home to peoples of many different origins, their diverse cultural influences can be seen throughout the region, ranging from the original Bantu settlers of Southern Africa to the Arabs of Oman and Persians from Shiraz; and from the Portuguese and Germans to the British and Indians.

-This tour combines the best of safari, trekking, cultural-history, and beach resort all in 11 days.
-Our adventure includes staying in an array places including hotels, mobile tent camps and safari lodges all with standard basic modern amenities and travelling on 4x4s, boats, and buses through various plains and landscape of this East African tropical country.
+This tour combines the best of safari, trekking, cultural history and the island experience all in 11 days.
+Our adventure includes staying in an array of clean and comfortable accommodation, including hotels, mobile tent camps and safari lodges.
+We will also be travelling on 4x4s, boats, buses and airplane, across the different terrains that characterise the East African region.

-Alhumdullilah, Islam and Muslim communities make up nearly third of the population, mainly in the coastal regions, which started around the 9th century as part of the Indian ocean trade archipelago network which reached as far Java in Indonesia.
-Zanzibar achieved the Kilwa Sultanate, and by that time, the famous Muslim traveller Ibn Battuta visited East Africa in 14th century, who reported that he felt at home because of Islam was the dominate cultural norm as Arabic was the language of literature and trade.
+Muslim communities make up over one third of the population, mainly along the coastal regions.
+Islam arrived around the 9th century as part of the Indian Ocean trade network which reached as far as Java in Indonesia.
+Zanzibar became part of the Kilwa Sultanate, and by the time the famous Muslim traveller Ibn Battuta had visited East Africa in the 14th century, Islam had become very much woven into the fabric of society and Arabic was the predominant language of literature and trade.

-Our local partner and guide is Fransisca Said Masika with many years of experience in this region.
+Our local partner and guide has many years of experience hosting visitors in Tanzania and neighbouring countries.